-The numbers of areas in Increasing Trend and Fast Increase have risen.
-The High Circulation trend indicator remains at a low level, with 5 areas positive.
-Overall, the viral loads are at low levels compared to the 9th wave but are increasing.
+The number of areas in High Circulation and Increasing trend is low, with less than 5 and 10 areas positive respectively.
+Overall, the viral loads are at a low level compared to the 9th wave.

 2: the viral load computed on the mean of the replicate of the three targeted gene fragments as explained in section "3.2 Wastewater results".
 The mean viral load is expressed in 10^12 copies/day/100k inhabitants.